InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 What good is in the stagnation!

 With that said, this the first, long overdue devlog entry for a new project of mine.
-Much-much more intricate than a simple arcanoid.
+Much-much more intricate than a simple arcanoid!

 # Inspiration